 After I made this so quickly, for so cheap, and fell in love with OrganicVille Chili Sauce, I knew I had to share it with my family, friends, clients & students.
 People think the two biggest road blocks to eating healthfully are money and time.
 It should not cost more to eat more healthfully.
 If you prepare foods from scratch, it should actually cost less!
-Secondly, if you spend time planning and doing a little preparation in advance, you can save time (and stress, and money…) compared to dining out or ordering in.
-This meal is packed with protein, fiber, vitamins and minerals and comes in at $2.43 per serving!
+Secondly, if you spend time planning and doing a little preparation in advance, you can save time (and stress, and money, and calories…) compared to dining out or ordering in.
+This meal is packed with protein, fiber, vitamins and minerals and comes in at $1.43 per serving!
 Can’t beat that!

 While this dish is perfect for moms, dad, kids and college students, athletes should listen up!
 This recipe gives you that perfect 4:1 ratio of carbohydrates to protein for muscle recovery and glycogen replenishment.
 Have this right after a workout, or have a snack then and this a couple hours later to refuel.
 If you are a salt sweater, you can probably stand to have a little extra of the sauce though.